Collapse of American Dream by James Truslow

 Problem Description

 The definition and description of the American Dream can be elaborated further by observing the life history of Benjamin Franklin.
-Rather than that, it will be more accurate to say that Franklin was the personification of the true spirit of the American Dream.
-He not only made himself self-sufficient to achieve monetary, financial, and Psychological satisfaction, but he also achieved the spiritual success and satisfaction by performing his utmost duty toward the state of his origin i.e. America.
+Rather than that, it would be more accurate to say that Franklin was the personification of the true spirit of the American Dream.
+He not only made himself self-sufficient to achieve monetary, financial, and Psychological satisfaction, but he also achieved spiritual success and satisfaction by performing his utmost duty toward the state of his origin i.e. America.
 One of his fellows, James Madison describes that “he never passed half an hour in his company without hearing some observation or anecdote worth remembering” (Callahan 250), showing that Franklin was well aware of his duties towards the state and the rightful demands of the state.
 And he never intended to waste his time on something other than useful for his society and country.

 Solution